-As someone who lives in the South, I know just how sweltering the summer can be, and to be honest, my running has definitely taken a hit on account of the heat.
-Who wants to go outside when by 6am, it’s already 80 some degrees and the humidity has pushed it over 90?
+As someone who lives in the South, I know just how sweltering the summer can be.
+To be honest, my running has definitely taken a hit on account of the heat.
+Who wants to go outside when by 6am, it’s already 80-some degrees?
+Add humidity and it’s already pushing 90?
 No thank you!

-In this article, though, I’ll be discussing the benefits of running in the heat.
+In this article, though, I’ll discuss the benefits of running in the heat.
 Yes, there are benefits.
-I’ve tacked on some summer running tips to acclimate safely.
+I’ve tacked on some summer running tips to acclimate to heat safely.

 Benefits to Running in the Heat

-The short answer is yes.
-There are plenty of benefits to running in the heat.
+The short, if unfortunate, answer is yes, there are plenty of benefits to running in the heat.
 One of my friends who served in the Navy for 20 years talked about how she actually chose to run in the heat when she was preparing for an upcoming duty station.

-According to her, if she could run several miles around noon in the hot and humid weather of Florida, she’d be able to take on anything.
-And she encouraged me to train in hot and humid weather to prepare for my half marathon in Fredericksburg, Virginia in May.
+According to her, if she could run several miles around noon in the hot and humid Florida weather, she’d be able to take on anything.
+She encouraged me to train in hot and humid weather to prepare for my May half marathon in Fredericksburg, Virginia.
 (And she was right—it was a hot day even at 7am).

 Improved Cardiovascular Fitness

-We’ve all heard how great altitude training is, and if you have an upcoming race in the mountains, you might be thinking about that a lot.
+We’ve all heard how great altitude training is.
+If you have an upcoming race in the mountains, you might think about altitude a lot.
 However, according to professor of physiology Santiago Lorenzo, heat training is better at increasing VO2 max than altitude training.

 Decreased Heart Rate

-Because the heart doesn’t have to work harder to keep a steady blood flow, your heart rate will decrease within 5 days of heat exposure.
+Because the heart doesn’t have to work as hard to keep a steady blood flow, your heart rate will decrease within 5 days of heat exposure.
 This means that you’ll be able to lower your resting heart rate, which will help you maintain a healthy heart.

 Improved Fitness Efficiency

-As your body adjusts to running in the heat, it will get better at sending blood to the skin, your muscles will get less blood, and your body will produce more oxygenated blood.
+Your body adjusts a number of ways to running in the heat.
+It will get better at sending blood to the skin, your muscles will get less blood, and your body will produce more oxygenated blood.

-This means that you’ll start sweating sooner at a lower body temperature, which will improve the cooling process of your body.
+This means that you’ll start sweating sooner at a lower body temperature, which improves the cooling process of your body.

 Better Overall Performance

-You’re going to become a better runner if you run in the heat because you’re trying your body to do something hard, just like running hills even if your race is on flat terrain.
+You’re going to become a better runner if you run in the heat because you’re training your body to do something hard.
+It’s not unlike running hills even if your race is on flat terrain.
 And it won’t take too much time to see benefits.
 Just 10 days according to some studies.

 How to Acclimate to the Heat

-If you’ve just moved to a hot and humid climate or have been avoiding the heat and running inside, you need to make sure that you adjust your body to the heat and humidity.
+If you’ve just moved to a hot and humid climate, or have been avoiding the heat and running inside, you need to make sure that you adjust your body to the conditions.
 Start with slower, shorter runs.

 Make sure that you are already hydrated!
 Hydration is essential any time of the year, but crucial in the summer and the heat.
-You need to make sure that your body has enough fluid, so your pee should be a straw color.
+You need to make sure that your body has enough fluid to make your pee a straw color.
 You can lose as much as a liter of fluid in an hour, and that needs to be replaced.

 Finally, I speak from experience when I say that a lot of it is mental.
-From the time everyone was a young child, we’ve typically hated to be hot and sticky and that has stayed with many of us through adulthood.
-Remember yourself that you’re going to be uncomfortable, but that’s okay.
+From the time everyone was a young child, we’ve typically hated to be hot and sticky.
+That has stayed with many of us through adulthood.
+Remember that you’re going to be uncomfortable, but that’s okay.

 Precautions & Tips